Why is my Amazon OpenSearch Service cluster in a red or yellow status?

 The Monitoring tab in your OpenSearch Service console indicates the status of the least healthy index in your cluster.
 A cluster status that shows a red status doesn't mean that your cluster is down.
 This status indicates that at least one primary shard and its replicas aren't allocated to a node.
 If your cluster status shows a yellow status, then the primary shards for all indices are allocated to nodes in your cluster.
 However, one or more replica shards aren't allocated to any of the nodes.

-Note: In some cases, you might be able to resolve your red cluster status by deleting and then restoring the index from an automated snapshot.
+Note: In some cases, you might be able to delete and then restore the index from an automated snapshot to resolve your red cluster status.

-Note: If your yellow cluster status doesn't resolve itself, you can resolve the status by updating the index settings or by manually rerouting the unassigned shards.
+Note: If your yellow cluster status doesn't resolve itself, you can update the index settings or manually reroute the unassigned shards to resolve the status.
 If your yellow cluster status doesn't self-resolve, then identify and troubleshoot the root cause.
 To prevent yellow cluster status, apply the Cluster health best practices.

 Resolution